delphonso/delphonso/README.md

 I'm delphonso

-I'm currently learning Python, GDScript and admiring C++ from afar.
+I'm currently learning Python(and GDScript) and Rust and admiring C++ from afar.

 I'm interested in gamedev and open engine projects.
 I also like to over engineer solutions to problems that people have already solved, thus wasting my time excellently.